 According to BLS, the average annual salary of HVAC Technicians is $48,320.
 Their salary can also be as low as $28,440 if you’re still a newbie with no experience, it could be over $73,350 if you have a ton of experience under your belt.

-Lange furthers the case for hiring green.
+Lange furthers the case for hiring green and developing young talent in HVAC business.

 It builds loyalty